coddingtonbear/obsidian-web/README.md

 npm run dev
 ```

 Then: load your "unpacked extension" from [Chrome Extensions](chrome://extensions/) by pointing Chrome at the `dist` folder.
+Afterward, you will receive some instructions whenyou click on the "Obsidian Web" icon in your toolbar.